-The Company’s current range of approved certification services includes Certification for
+The Company’s current range of approved certification services include Certification for

 - Common Code for Coffee Community (4C)